Write a little about yourself. Just a paragraph will do.

 Go on, brag a little (or a lot).
 We won’t judge.

 Writing.
 Falling off horses.
-Learning contradance music by ear, in
+Learning contradance music by ear.

-Climbing on counters to reach the top shelf.
-Walking into doors
+Baking bread without a recipe.
+Climbing on counters to reach the

 The first things people usually notice about me